Statistics Calculators

 The Range Definition

-The range is the difference between your data set's largest and smallest value.
-It is the easiest measure that you can calculate to find the spread of your data set.
+The range is defined as the difference between the largest and smallest values in your dataset.
+It is the quickest and easiest metric to calculate when you want to evaluate the spread or dispersion of your data.

 Range = Largest value - Smallest value

-Let's learn the range using the previous example.
+Let's calculate the range using our basketball team example.

 Largest value = 2.10 m